vitalik/django-ninja/docs/docs/guides/throttling.md

     The application-level throttling that Django Ninja provides should not be considered a security measure or protection against brute forcing or denial-of-service attacks.
 Deliberately malicious actors will always be able to spoof IP origins.
 The built-in throttling implementations are implemented using Django's cache framework, and use non-atomic operations to determine the request rate, which may sometimes result in some fuzziness.

 Django Ninja’s throttling feature is pretty much based on what Django Rest Framework (DRF) uses, which you can check out [here](https://www.django-rest-framework.org/api-guide/throttling/).
 So, if you’ve already got custom throttling set up for DRF, there’s a good chance it’ll work with Django Ninja right out of the box.
-They key difference is that you need to pass initialized Throttle objects instead of classes (which should give a better performance)
+The key difference is that you need to pass initialized Throttle objects instead of classes (which should give a better performance).

 ## Usage